-Private equity may be your next big thing if you would like to switch from investment banking.
-But there are few conditions which you need to fulfill –
+Private equity may be your next big thing if you want to switch from investment banking.
+But there are a few conditions which you need to fulfill –

-- First of all, you need to top in performance and in results among your peer group at least for two years.
+- First, you need to top in performance and results among your peer group for at least two years.

 - Thirdly, you should’ve spent a reasonable time in a big bank for at least 2-3 years.

-If you fulfil all these conditions and at the same time ready to work hard almost equal (80-90 hours), but in a completely different role (more of a researcher), then private equity is the right thing for you.
+If you fulfill all these conditions and are ready to work hard almost equal (80-90 hours), but in a completely different role (more of a researcher), then private equity is the right thing for you.